-Manassas Park residents expressed their intense displeasure to city council Tuesday about a proposed hike in their water and sewer bill that would be effective in next month's billing cycle.
+Manassas Park residents expressed their intense displeasure to city council Tuesday about that would be effective in next month's billing cycle.

 If the increase is approved this month by city council, Manassas Park residents will pay $52 each month, even if they don’t use a drop of water or flush a single toilet.